 Wind turbines and all associated facilities, including foundations, access roads, underground cable, and transformers shall not be located within active sand and gravel operations, unless otherwise negotiated with the landowner.

 4.9 Wind Turbine Towers

 Structures for wind turbines are self-supporting tubular towers.
-The towers are 80 meters (262 feet) above grade measured at hub height.
-The wind turbine specifications in the table below were provided in the Permittee's December 2, 2019, Site Permit Amendment Application:
+The wind turbine specifications in the table below were provided in the Permittee's May 27, 2021, Site Permit Amendment Application: